 There is a 60-day grace period following the end of the OPT period.
-The grace period is only applicable for those who have not exceeded the 90 days of unemployment during the OPT period or the 120 days of unemployment during the STEM extension
+The grace period is only applicable for those who have not exceeded the 90 days of unemployment during the OPT period or the 150 aggregate days (maximum of 90 for OPT + maximum of 60 during STEM) of unemployment during the STEM extension.

 The 24-Month STEM Extension

 What is the 24-month STEM extension of OPT?

 The STEM Extension allows F-1 students who have received a degree in specific fields listed as science, technology, engineering, or mathematics, to apply for a one time, 24-month extension of their regular OPT period.
 Students cannot apply for 24 months of OPT up front.
 90 days prior to expiration of the first OPT period (12 months), students file an application for the 24-month OPT extension and will be able to continue employment for up to 180 days while the extension application is pending.

 How do I apply for the 24-month extension?

 Students graduating with degrees in the Stem List will first apply for the regular 12 month period of OPT.
 Within 3 months of the end of that first OPT period, if all criteria are met, students can apply through ISSS for the 24-month extension of OPT (instructions here).